Thermal Constraints on the Rheology of Segmented Oceanic Transform Fault Systems

 Dec 3 - 7, 2012

 American Geophysical Union Publications

 Wolfson-Schwehr, Monica; Boettcher, Margaret S.; and Behn, Mark D., "Thermal Constraints on the Rheology of Segmented Oceanic Transform Fault Systems" (2012).
-Center for Coastal and Ocean Mapping.
+Fall Meeting, American Geophysical Union (AGU).
 675.